lunasec-io/lunasec/js/internal-infrastructure/metrics-server-backend/README.md

 appreciate it!

 ## Metrics Collection Process Overview
 Metrics are published from the Tokenizer to AWS CloudWatch by default.

 Once per day (every 24 hours) a Lambda is triggered that reads the metrics data from CloudWatch and generates a summary of the metrics data.
 This data is an _aggregate sum_ of the data from CloudWatch.
-We don't collect information about the specific events or when they occurred.
+That means that we don't collect information about the specific events like what data was Tokenized, when exactly the Tokenization occurred, or any other data related to your deployment that isn't listed below.
 We intentionally read the metrics data, add it all together, and then publish only the aggregate data.

+We're an open-source data security company -- we're not Facebook.
+We don't want your data because your data does not make us any money.
+We only use this data to track our success over time and to help remind us why building LunaSec is valuable for the world.

 *Metrics Collected:*
 - Deployed Version